kaai520/PGFA/README.md

 Please consult the official installation tutorial (e.g., [ShiftGCN](https://github.com/kchengiva/Shift-GCN) and [PyTorch](https://pytorch.org/get-started/previous-versions/)) if you experience any difficulties.

 ## Data Preparation
 We apply the same dataset processing as [SMIE](https://github.com/YujieOuO/SMIE).
-You can download in BaiduYun link [data.zip](https://pan.baidu.com/s/1G8q_0fhLGIlNrCt4Oy0pkg).
+You can download in BaiduYun link [data.zip](https://pan.baidu.com/s/1G8q_0fhLGIlNrCt4Oy0pkg) [Extraction code: pgfa].
 Please download and extract it to the current folder (PGFA).

-The code: pgfa

 The subfolder "zero-shot" of "data" contains the processed skeleton data for each dataset, already split into seen and unseen categories.
 The subfolder "language" contains the pre-extracted text features obtained using Sentence-Bert.